open-modex/mathematical-documentation/doc/source/index.rst

 Welcome to the mathematical documentation of the open_MODEX Frameworks!
 =======================================================================

-This documentation includes the mathematical formulations of the frameworks of the open_MODEX project.
+This documentation includes the mathematical formulations of the frameworks of the open_MODEX project as well as the modelling of different technologies

 For a basic introduction into the syntax of rst, check out the `sphinx help <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.